cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 values `r * G` (where `r` is the scalar value that is used), then computing `H(x) + (r * G)` is more efficient than computing `r * H(x)`.
-Therefore, it may be advantageous to define the OPRF and VOPRF protocols using additive blinding (rather than multiplicative) blinding.
+Therefore, it may be advantageous to define the OPRF and VOPRF protocols using additive (rather than multiplicative) blinding.
 In fact, the only algorithms that need to change are Blind and Unblind (and similarly for the VOPRF variants).